 Best on a budget: Castle Lodge guest house Newport

 This landscape of rare geological youth feels utterly alive – the earth belches out gasses, waterfalls cascade as if bursting forth for the first time, and the Northern Lights dance around the skies.
 You can easily experience much of the wonder on day-trips from the pint-sized, child-friendly capital, Reykjavík – the “Golden Circle” circuit is well established, while the otherworldly Blue Lagoon is also a simple excursion.
 Bathing in the latter’s warm waters, steam rising all around, and children will feel like they’ve entered another realm.
 You can remind them, too, that Iceland is home to the Huldufólk, or “hidden folk”, magical creatures invisible to the human eye.
 Local residents believe in them so strongly that building projects have been diverted to avoid their supposed habitats.

 If you’re looking to introduce young kids to the joys of the outdoors, Utah’s spectacular Zion National Park is one of the most accessible places to start.
-Shuttle buses and well-marked trails (starting at just 0.4miles) make getting to the stunning waterfalls and wildlife of Zion Canyon a breeze.
+Shuttle buses and well-marked trails (starting at just half a mile long) make getting to the stunning waterfalls and wildlife of Zion Canyon a breeze.
 Add in horseback rides, ranger-led youth tours and s’mores by the campfire in one of the park’s three campsites and you’ve got the makings of an unforgettable family trip.